 Del Amitri – From a Different Cut

-This soulful ditty reached #35 in the United States and #43 in the UK.
-Thud.
+This soulful ditty reached No. 59 in the U.K. Thud.

 Falling Between the Stools

-It’s really a miracle, a freak occurrence that “Roll to Me” actually hit #10 in America in 1995.
-It was on the charts the same time as Mariah Carey’s “Fantasy” and Coolio’s “Gangsta’s Paradise” ruled the charts – a musical anachronism in a landscape ruled by Auto-Tune and “flow.”
-Del Amitri wouldn’t hit the Hot 100 again.
+It’s really a miracle, a freak occurrence that “Roll to Me” actually hit No. 10 in America in 1995.
+It was on the charts at the same time that Mariah Carey’s “Fantasy” and Coolio’s “Gangsta’s Paradise” ruled the charts — a musical anachronism in a landscape ruled by Auto-Tune and “flow.”
+Del Amitri crawled its way up the charts unnoticed, reaching only No. 22 in the U.K. The group wouldn’t hit the U.S. Hot 100 again.